bofh69/nfc2klipper/README.md

 klipper via the [Moonraker](https://github.com/Arksine/moonraker) API.

+One way to do this is to use the Android app [Spoolman Companion](https://github.com/V-aruu/SpoolCompanion).

-This can be written via NXP's TagWriter on a phone, or better yet, use the `write_tags.py` program.
-The later fetches Spoolman's filaments, shows a simple text interface where the spool can be chosen, and when pressing return, writes to the tag.
+One can also use the `write_tags.py` program included here.
+It fetches Spoolman's filaments, shows a simple text interface where the spool can be chosen, and when pressing return, writes to the tag.

-Use the `write_tag` script to stop the nfc2klipper service before and start it again after.
+Use the `write_tag` script to stop the nfc2klipper service, run the write_tags.py program and then start the service again after.

 ## Run automaticly with systemd